nulldoubt/AdvancedTileMaps/README.md

 # Advanced Tilemaps

-Ever wondered how you can create **overlayed, auto-tileable, multi-layered, viewport-friendly, efficient, performant, and customizable** tilemaps in libGDX with **minimal effort** using the **dual-grid system**?
+Ever wondered how you can create **overlayed, auto-tileable, multi-layered, viewport-friendly, serializable, performant, and customizable** tilemaps in libGDX with **minimal effort** using the **dual-grid system**?

 ## What is the Dual-Grid System?